 What type of retirement accounts and plans may accept my rollover?
 You may roll over the payment to either a Roth IRA (a Roth individual retirement account or Roth individual retirement annuity) or a designated Roth account in an employer plan (a tax-qualified plan, section 403(b) plan, or governmental section 457 plan) that will accept the rollover.
 The rules of the Roth IRA or employer plan that holds the rollover will determine your investment options, fees, and rights to payment from the Roth IRA or employer plan (for example, ROTH IRAs are not subject to spousal consent rules and Roth IRAs may not provide loans).
 Further, the amount rolled over will become subject to the tax rules that apply to the Roth IRA or the designated Roth account in the employer Plan.
 In general, these tax rules are similar to those described elsewhere in this document, but differences include:

-- If you do a rollover to a Roth IRA, all of your Roth IRAs will be considered for purposes of determining whether you have satisfied the 5-year rule (counting from January 1st of the year for which your first contribution was made to any of your Roth IRAs). - If you do a rollover to a Roth IRA, you must keep track of the aggregate amount of the after-tax contributions in all of your Roth IRAs (in order to determine your taxable income for later Roth IRA payments that are not qualified distributions). - Eligible rollover distributions from a Roth IRA can only be rolled over to another Roth IRA.
+- If you do a rollover to a Roth IRA, all of your Roth IRAs will be considered for purposes of determining whether you have satisfied the 5-year rule (counting from January 1st of the year for which your first contribution was made to any of your Roth IRAs). - If you do a rollover to a Roth IRA, you will not be required to take a distribution from the Roth IRA during your lifetime and you must keep track of the aggregate amount of the after-tax contributions in all of your Roth IRAs (in order to determine your taxable income for later Roth IRA payments that are not qualified distributions). - Eligible rollover distributions from a Roth IRA can only be rolled over to another Roth IRA.